 As Chief Marketing Officer, you have great influence over the brand and ultimately Customer Lifetime Value (CLTV).
 Activate the brand to increase the lifetime value of your customers.

 Read on to discover how marketing can sway customer behavior and increase CLTV.
 Marketing can plan a pivotal role in boosting customer profitability.
-Create an inspiring brand that tells your strategic story by leveraging the latest emerging best practices in B2B Brand Strategy and Planning by reviewing pages 174 – 179 of the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+It’s hard to execute a Marketing Strategy to grow revenue faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Brand: Your Most Powerful Tool